Logo

 Comprehensive Guide to Salesforce Dashboard Creation

-Step 5: Choose the data you want to extract from the report, add components on your dashboard, and the format you want it to appear to personalize your component.
-Click Add after you’re done customizing.
+Step 5: Select the data you want to extract from the report, add components to your dashboard, and choose the format in which you want them to appear to personalize your component.
+Click Add when you have finished customizing.

 Comprehensive Guide to Salesforce Dashboard Creation

-Step 6: Continue adding any additional elements you desire to your dashboard.
+Step 6: Continue adding any additional elements you want to your dashboard.

-Step 7: After all your components have been inserted, click Save and then Done.
+Step 7: After all components have been inserted, click Save, then Done.

 Comprehensive Guide to Salesforce Dashboard Creation